 So with the help of a list from Registered Dietitian Molly Kimball I made a few adjustments to make it a little-more reader friendly and added a few foods of my own and put together this little list of “Like it, Love it, or Not So Much” brands.
 Hopefully it can help you next time you’re standing confused in the cracker aisle trying to figure out what to choose.
 And because we know we should practice “moderation in all things” there are even a few cookie and brownie choices on the list.
 Hey, you can eat em but why not try a healthier version.
 You may even like them! 😉

 Below this list is an explanation of why each one is or isn’t a great choice.
 It’s long though, hence the quick and simple list if you’re not feeling like reading a novel today but if you are, the information is there!
+Most types of fresh fruits and vegetables, lean meats, poultry and fish, snick-size cheeses, low-fat milk and whole grains qualify as top picks for great snacks but as far as prepared and packaged foods here are some tips for picking the best ones for your health.

 Love it: Triscuits – 3g fiber per serving, whole wheat, oil and salt are the only ingredients in Original Triscuits.
 Flavored varieties of Triscuits and Triscuit Thin Crisps are other great options.